 A completed SOI will be submitted to WDC by 30 June each year.

-Final submitted to Council 14 June 2021
+Achieved - Final SOI provided to Council on 14 June 2023.

-2 To ensure that WDC is kept informed of all significant matters relating to its subsidiaries on a "no surprises" basis Regular reporting of performance to the Economic Development Committee of the WDC will be done on a six monthly basis.
-With quarterly reports provided to council and full council updates for the Six monthly results and Annual Plan.
-Presentations to Council: July 2020 November 2020 February 2021 June 2021
+2 To ensure that WDC is kept informed of all significant matters relating to its subsidiaries on a "no surprises" basis Regular reporting of performance to the Economic Development Committee of the WDC will be done on a six-monthly basis, with quarterly reports provided to council and full council updates for the six monthly results and Annual Plan.
+Presentations to Council: November 2022 February 2023 June 2023